EBISPOT/gwas-sumstats-harmoniser/.github/ISSUE_TEMPLATE/bug_report.md

   - type: textarea
     id: issue_description
     attributes:
-      label: "Description of the Issue"
+      label: Description of the Issue
-      description: "Please provide a detailed description of the issue."
+      description: Please provide a detailed description of the issue.
     validations:
       required: true
   - type: markdown